tardisfromtornspace/Bridge-Commander/Documentation/CanonizedStargateAtlantisCityShipREADME.txt

 == Changelog ==
+1.1.1 -
+* Bug fixes:
+  - Found a weird issue with the original damage dealer that could cause a crash sometimes on certain vessels.
+The only known cause for this (rarely hitting a dead ship that no longer existed on the game) should be fixed.
+* New features:
+  - Improved Drone tactical script funcionality so Drones and Drones2 can change subsystem to hit when the player or AI swap subsystems.
 1.1 -
 * New features:
   - SGRealisticHoppingTorp to 1.2 - Now if you have enough energy and divert enough power to weapons, THE DRONES WILL SWITCH TARGETS UPON DESTRUCTION OF THEM, and when no enemies are found, they are recalled to the ship, replenishing ammo.